talha131/onCrashReboot/content/Computer Literacy Study Guide/Internet Fundamentals/80-Evolution of Web Browser.md

 ## **2008:** Google Chrome Revolutionizes Browsing
   - Google Chrome introduced a minimalist design focused on speed and security.
   - It quickly became one of the most popular browsers, driving further innovation in web technology.

+## **2008-2014:** Development of HTML5
+  - The first public working draft of HTML5 was published in 2008.
+  - HTML5 became a W3C Recommendation in 2014, introducing new features for multimedia, APIs, and improved semantics.

 Each advancement has contributed to making the web more dynamic, secure, and accessible.